KingSora/OverlayScrollbars/README.md

 ## Instance

-The OverlayScrollbars instance is created by calling the `OverlayScrollbars` function with an element and options object.
+The OverlayScrollbars instance can be created by calling the `OverlayScrollbars` function with an element and options object.

 ```js
 const osInstance = OverlayScrollbars(document.body, {});